Pinus koraiensis: Description

 P. koraiensis is a member of the white pine group, Pinus, section Quinquefoliae.
-Cultivated specimens may grow to about 30 to 50 ft tall, whereas in their native habitat and growing conditions they can reach as much as 100 ft or even 50 m in height.
-It is pyramidal in shape, with younger specimens having ascending branches and older trees having more horizontal branches that reach ground level.
-The gray or brownish bark flakes off to reveal reddish inner bark.
+In their native habitat and growing conditions it grows to 20–35 m tall, rarely to 50 m in height.
+Cultivated specimens are usually smaller, to around 20 m tall.
+The tree is broad conical when young, becoming columnar with a conic apex with age; younger specimens having ascending branches and older trees having more horizontal branches.
+The grey or brownish bark flakes off to reveal reddish inner bark.
 The sapwood is yellowish white, while the heartwood is light yellowish-brown or light reddish-brown.
 The branchlets and winter buds are also reddish-brown.
-The branches are lined with bundles of five blue-green needles, each up to 4+1/2 in, and bear brown cones up to 6 in long.

-In Northeast China, a particularly large cone is nearly 20 cm long and 100 mm in diameter.
-The seeds take two years of growth to mature, and the mature seeds do not fall off.
-The cones release a strong scent that is so irresistible to animals that they help to open the hard cones allowing the seeds to disperse.
+The branches are lined with blue-green needles in bundles of five, each up to 6–13 cm long, with dark glossy green outer faces and glaucous white stomatal bands on the inner faces.
+P. koraiensis is monoecious with separate male and female cones.
+The male (pollen) cones are reddish-yellow, mostly clustered in the lower part of new branches to form spikes; pollination is in spring.
+The seed cones are 9–14 cm long, rarely 20 cm long, and 6–8 cm diameter, rarely 10 cm diameter; they are solitary or in groups near the top of new branches, green or purple when immature, ripening grey-brown in early autumn.
+The seeds take about 18 months from pollination to maturity; the mature seeds do not fall out of the cones, but are dispersed by birds, primarily the northern nutcracker (Nucifraga caryocatactes), which collects the seeds in autumn and disperses them.
 The nutshells are reddish brown.
-P. koraiensis is monoecious with different flowers.
-Male cones are reddish-yellow, mostly clustered in the lower part of new branches to form spikes; female cones are green-brown, solitary or in groups near the top of new branches.
 P. koraiensis can live up to 700 years; after 100–200 years of growth, it enters the fruitful youth stage, and after 300–400 years, it enters the fruitful adult stage.
-The wild P. koraiensis grows very slowly, it takes fifty or even eighty years to bear fruit, and the cultivated P. koraiensis usually takes more than twenty years to bear fruit, but grafted seedlings can bear fruit within a few years.
+In the wild, P. koraiensis grows slowly, taking fifty or even eighty years to bear cones, and cultivated P. koraiensis usually takes more than twenty years to bear cones, but grafted seedlings can bear cones within a few years.